clojit/clojit-c/Bytecode Spec.md

 argument and so on.

 The CALL instruction will set up the variable belt for the callee so that all parameters are in the right place.
+This means that for the callee its return address is in slot 0, the function object for itself in slot 1 and its arguments in slot 2 and following slots.

 The RET instruction will copy the value in `var` into the designated slot for the caller.
+RET will read out the return address from slot 0, replace it with the contents of `var` and then jump to the return address.

     OP      A       B       C
     APPLY   var     var     -